NVlabs/Deep_Object_Pose/scripts/nvisii_data_gen/readme.md

 The model coordinate system is ultimately defined by the mesh, but if the model should appear "naturally upright" in its neutral orientation in the world frame, the Z axis should point up (when the object is standing "naturally upright"), the X axis should point from the "natural backside" of the model towards the front, the Y axis should point left and the origin should coincide with the center of the 3D bounding box of the object model.

-The camera coordinate system is X right, Y up and Z out of the image towards the viewer.
+The camera coordinate system is the same as in OpenCV with X right, Y down and Z into the image away from the viewer.

 All pixel coordinates (U, V) have the origin at the top left corner of the image, with U going right and V going down.